 From September 2014, 'Statements' have been replaced by 'Education, Health and Care Plans'.
-This document will continue to outline a pupil's special educational need and the support that the school needs to put in place to help them, but it will be a much more child friendly document, based around the pupil and their family.
-Over the last 2-3 year period, most current 'Statements' have been replaced by an 'EHCP' at a child's annual review.
+This document will continue to outline a pupil's special educational need and the support that the school needs to put in place to help them, but it is a much more child friendly document, based around the pupil and their family.
+Most 'Statements' have now been replaced by an 'EHCP'.

 Only children with the most complex and significant special educational needs will be considered for an Education, Health Care Plan (EHC).
-If you think your child needs an EHC you will need to discuss your concerns with the school Special Educational Needs Coordinator (SENCO), who will advise you about whether your child needs an Education, Health and Care Plan and only once the school has exhausted its provision and outside agency support will this be considered.
-These discussions are normally held at a review meeting with outside agencies.
+If you think your child needs an EHC you will need to discuss your concerns with Mrs Green, our school Special Educational Needs Co-ordinator (SENCO), who will advise you about whether your child needs an Education, Health and Care Plan and only once the school has exhausted its provision and outside agency support will this be considered.
+These discussions are normally held at a review meeting with outside agencies, the SENCO and your child's class teacher.